kaul-vineet/C2ToOmnichannelCopilotSSO/README.md

 3. Create a new app integration in OKTA.
 5. Configure the default access policy in the OTKA authorization server.
 6. Setup manual authentication in Copilot Studio and D365 Omnichannel.
-7. Update environment variables and constants in the app.
+7. Update constants in the app.
-8. Redeploy sample app.*
+8. Redeploy sample app.

 ## Detailed instructions